msimerson/mail-dmarc/README.md

 This module can be used...

-    by MTAs and filtering tools such as SpamAssassin to validate that incoming messages are aligned with the purported senders policies.
+    by MTAs and filtering tools like SpamAssassin to validate that incoming messages are aligned with the purported sender's policy.

-    by an email sender that wishes to receive DMARC reports from other mail servers.
+    by email senders, to receive DMARC reports from other mail servers and display them via CLI and web interfaces.

+    by MTA operators to send DMARC reports to DMARC author domains.

 When a message arrives via SMTP, the MTA or filtering application can pass in a small amount of metadata about the connection (envelope details, SPF results, and DKIM results) to Mail::DMARC.
-When the __validate__ method is called, the Mail::DMARC will determine if:
+When the __validate__ method is called, Mail::DMARC will determine if:

     a. the header_from domain exists
     b. the header_from domain publishes a DMARC policy